jborzunova/vina-scoring-rmsd-optimizer/README.md

 Traditional docking typically aims to rank compounds by predicted binding affinity.
 However, **it does not guarantee a native-like pose**, especially in single-ligand cases.
 While this is acceptable in large-scale virtual screening, it becomes limiting for tasks like fine-tuned docking against a specific binding site.

 This project shifts the goal: instead of maximizing docking score, it **minimizes RMSD** between the docked and native pose.
-This is done by **optimizing the 5 coefficients in the Vina scoring function** to yield better geometrical accuracy (not affinity estimation).
+This is done by **optimizing the coefficients in the Vina scoring function** to yield better geometrical accuracy (not affinity estimation).

-> ⚠️ Note: After scoring function customization, docking scores should no longer be interpreted as binding affinities.
+> ⚠️ Note: After scoring function customization, docking scores should no longer be interpreted as an estimation of binding affinities.

 ---